Helping a Pair of Fearful Dachshunds: Free Training Tips

 Easy Way to Train Any Dog

 The dogs were extremely anxious, and our session had already lasted a few hours.
-So, I want to share a great dog training tip.
-This is an easy way to train any dog, especially a fearful or anxious dog.
-I call it passive training and you can learn how to do it by watching the free positive dog training video below.
+So, I want to share an easy dog training tip.
+In fact, I have found this is an easy way to train any dog, perhaps the eaiest dog training exercise out there.
+Its something I call Celebrating.

 When training an anxious dog, it’s important to be mindful of what behaviors you’re reinforcing.
 For example, if you pet your dog when they jump up, you’re encouraging that behavior.